VOLUNTEER IN PERU

 Q: How long do the volunteer programs in Peru last?

-A: Peru volunteer programs range anywhere from 1 week to 20 weeks of participation.
-It is important to note that the base in Peru does not operate over the Christmas period.
+A: Peru volunteer programs range anywhere from 1 week to 24 weeks of participation.

 Q: Do I need any special qualifications to become a volunteer in Peru?